 Table 2.
-Questions linked to the kinetic and potential energy in the catapult and projectile

-1. When you depress the lever and bend the icy pole stick the rubber band stretches, what form of energy does the stick and rubber band have?
-2. What form of energy does the projectile (marshmallow) have once it has left the catapult?
-3. What else can you say about the different forms of energy/force acting on the marshmallow and the transfer of energy as the marshmallow flies toward its target.
+Questions about the kinetic, potential energy in the catapult and projectile 1.
+When you depress the lever and bend the icy pole stick the rubber band stretches, what form of energy does the stick and rubber band have?
+2. What form of energy does the projectile (marshmallow in positions a and b in Figure 2) have once it has left the catapult?
+3. What else can you say about the different forms of energy/force acting on the marshmallow in positions c, d and e and the transfer of energy as the marshmallow flies toward its target.
 Use the provided figures to help explain your answer?
 4. What if you replaced the marshmallow with a lead ball of similar dimensions (size) to the marshmallow?
 What effect will this have on the potential elastic energy in the lever and rubber bands.
 5. What can you say about the potential gravitational energy and kinetic energy of the lead ball compared to the marshmallow?
 Which projectile will do the greatest damage to the target following launch and why?
 (We will assume the catapult is capable of launching the lead ball - ie generating acceleration greater than 0.)